Self Care for Death Care Professionals

 - Encourage death care professionals to seek professional help and guidance from professional mental health professionals if needed.

-- Answer questions about self-care death care professionals
+- Answer questions about self-care specifically for death care professionals

 This course is approved for 1.5 Continuing Education credits through the Academy for Professionals Funeral Service Practice (APFSP) in the following states: Arizona, Colorado, Connecticut, Delaware, District of Columbia, Indiana, Louisiana, Maine, Maryland, Minnesota, Mississippi, Nevada, North Carolina, Oklahoma, South Carolina, Ohio, Tennessee, and Wisconsin.